Well-preserved Roman mosaic unearthed in Italian vineyard

 The city said archaeological officials would decide with landowners and Negrar officials the best way to make the site accessible to the public.

 The original excavation in 1922 revealed the remains of a villa of some 270 square meters that had intricate mosaics covering set into the floors of multiple rooms.
-The ongoing project aims to continue study of the site to fully reveal its story while protecting the dig and eventually putting a protective covering over it “with the goal of creating a museum that can be visited by the public,” officials said.
+The ongoing project aims to continue study of the site to fully reveal its story while protecting the dig and eventually putting a protective covering over it ‘’with the goal of creating a museum that can be visited by the public.,’ officials said.